The Wizard of Lies: Plot

 Bernard Madoff founded his company on Wall Street in the early 1960s, which, over time, turned into one of the largest investment funds.
 Madoff had enjoyed a reputation as a successful and influential financier, broker, financial consultant, and generous philanthropist.
 He employs his sons, Mark and Andrew, and his wife, Ruth.
 In 2008, it became known that, over the past 16 years, his firm had run the largest Ponzi scheme in history.
 The resulting scandal lead to multibillion-dollar losses and the arrest of Madoff, who was later sentenced to 150 years in prison.

-Lawyer Martin London, Mark Madoff's father-in-law, advises Bernie Madoff's sons to turn their father to the authorities.
+Lawyer Martin London, Mark Madoff's father-in-law, advises Bernie Madoff's sons to turn their father in to the authorities.

 Bernie Madoff admits to FBI agents that he had been operating a Ponzi scheme since the 1970s.
-In 2000, Harry Markopolos testified before the US House that he believed the Madoff's company was a fraudulent Ponzi scheme because the company's gains never fluctuated up and down.
+In 2009, Harry Markopolos testified before the US House that he believed the Madoff's company was a fraudulent Ponzi scheme because the company's gains never fluctuated up and down.

 In 2005, Madoff does not want to give investigators his Depository Trust Company (DTC) account number but complies with their request in an unsuspecting manner.
 Madoff explains that all the SEC had to do was to make a call to DTC to verify the supposed assets of his advisory business and they would have realised right there and then that there were in fact no assets held in the firm's DTC account and the entire operation was a fraud.
 No phone call from the SEC to DTC was made.

 By the start of the 2008 Great Recession in the United States, numerous clients start pouring into Madoff's firm to withdraw their money.
 Madoff does not have the money to return, however, and realizes that his fraud will inevitably be exposed.
 He tells his wife and sons about the Ponzi scheme, and his sons are left with no choice but to turn him in.
-Madoff and his wife attempt suicide, but are rescued by police.
+Madoff and his wife attempt suicide by taking Ambien, but fail to take a lethal dose.

 Clawback suits are filed against Madoff's sons.
 Mark Madoff commits suicide, while Andrew dies of cancer.
 Before the latter's death, he says, "My father is dead to me."
-Ruth divorces Madoff and blames him for Mark's death.
+Ruth tells Madoff that she will no longer visit him and will no longer take his calls from prison.
+She wants a relationship with her son and blames him for Mark's death.
 While talking with a journalist in prison, Madoff refuses to take responsibility for ruining his victims' lives, even blaming them for "letting" him take advantage of them.
-He then asks, "Am I a sociopath?"
+He then asks, "Do you think I'm a sociopath?"